joezuntz/cosmosis-doc/reference/standard_library/smail.rst

      - You can do what you want with this file

-"This module takes inputs that specify the underlying spectroscopic (true) redshift distribution of the galaxies in the survey.
+This module takes inputs that specify the underlying spectroscopic (true) redshift distribution of the galaxies in the survey.
 It then convolves this with a photometric error sigma(z) = sigma_0 (1+z) and optionally biases it.
 It computes bin edges in the survey assuming equal numbers in each.

 We might wish to add an option to specify fixed bin edges instead?
-"